eons-dev/ebbs/README.md

 ### Example Build Scripts:

-* [Publish](https://github.com/eons-dev/build_publish) <- this one makes other Builders available online.
 * [Python](https://github.com/eons-dev/build_py)
 * [C++](https://github.com/eons-dev/build_cpp)
 * [Docker](https://github.com/eons-dev/build_docker)
+* [Publish](https://github.com/eons-dev/build_publish) <- this one makes other Builders available online.
+* [In Container](https://github.com/eons-dev/build_in_container) <- this one moves the remaining build process into a docker container.
+* [Arbitrary](https://github.com/eons-dev/build_arbitrary) <- this one just runs commands.
+* [Proxy](https://github.com/eons-dev/build_proxy) <- this one loads another json config file.
+* [Test](https://github.com/eons-dev/build_test) <- this one runs commands and validates the outputs.

 ### Cascading Builds

-As with any good build system, you aren't limited to just one step.
+As with any good build system, you aren't limited to just one step or even one file.
 With ebbs, you can specify "next" in your build.json (see below), which will execute a series of Builders after the initial.

 Here's an example build.json that builds a C++ project then pushes it to Dockerhub (taken from the [Infrastructure web server](https://github.com/infrastructure-tech/srv_infrastructure)):
 ```json